Understand the Stages of Data Transformations

 Your input data may travel through different stages before turning into a vector.

-As shown in the following image, input data passes through a pipeline of optional stages from Text to Chunks to Tokens to Vectors, with Vector Index as the endpoint:
+Depending on the size of your input data, which can range from small strings to very large documents, the data passes through a pipeline of optional transformation stages from Plain Text to Chunks to Tokens to Vectors, with Vector Index as the endpoint.

 This stage prepares your unstructured data to ensure that it is in a format that can be processed by vector embedding models.